Jump to specific COVID-19 chart on this page:

 COVID-19 remains very contagious and most people in Wisconsin are still at risk of getting sick from the virus.
-To evolve Badger Bounce Back to give local communities the tools they need to respond to COVID-19, we are shifting to assessing the COVID-19 activity level in counties and Healthcare Emergency Readiness Coalition (HERC) regions.
+To evolve from Badger Bounce Back's state-wide focus and to continue to provide local communities the resources they need to respond to COVID-19, we are shifting to assessing COVID-19 indicators in Healthcare Emergency Readiness Coalition (HERC) regions and counties.

 What are these data?

 The dashboards below contain COVID-19 disease activity (epidemic surveillance) and hospital capacity data by both HERC region and county in Wisconsin.
 You can see definitions of these COVID-19 indicators—like cases, testing, and illness—by hovering over the dashboard, or by viewing the understanding our data and about our data accordions under the charts.
 The data present a lot of different information that can be filtered by region or county and used for local decision making.
 DHS continues to add data and updates to this page in order to support local decision making.